lichess-org/scalachess/README.md

     compile

-To run the tests:
+To run the tests (with coverage):

-    test
+    clean coverage test
+    coverageReport

 Code formatting
 ###